Shopify/shadowenv/README.md

 indicating that it's okay for `shadowenv` to run this code.
 The `.shadowenv.d/trust-*` file contains a cryptographic signature of the directory path.
 The key is generated the first time `shadowenv` is run, and the fingerprint is an identifier for the key.

-## Usability

-Shadowenv is getting close to usable, however, there are still plenty of little bugs and rough edges.
-It might find some way to eat your lunch. caveat emptor.